webgpu/webgpufundamentals/webgpu/lessons/webgpu-points.md

 Let's create a simple example with random points starting with ideas presented in [the article on vertex buffers](webgpu-vertex-buffers.html).

-First a simple vertex shader and fragment shader.
+First, a simple vertex shader and fragment shader.
 To keep it simple we'll just use clip space coordinates for positions and hard code the color yellow in our fragment shader.